Restless (TV series)

 Restless is a 2012 British TV adaptation of William Boyd's espionage novel Restless (2006).
 Directed by Edward Hall, the film features Hayley Atwell, Rufus Sewell, Michelle Dockery, Michael Gambon and Charlotte Rampling.
 The two parts first aired on 27 and 28 December 2012 on BBC One.

 Plot

+The film, like the novel, has two narrative lines, alternating between the 1970s and the 1940s.
+In the 1970s, Sally Gilmartin senses her quiet life in the country to be menaced since her photo appeared in the newspapers upon the recent death of her husband.
+Gilmartin believes the threat is a result of her secret life thirty years previously and maneuvers her adult daughter into helping her find a resolution.
+The 1940s scenes cover Gilmartin’s backstory, during the early years of the Second World War when she worked as a British intelligence agent in Europe and America.